This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 14) Get a Massage

-If you want to achieve a birth without an epidural, I would also recommend you look into getting a massage by your partner or by another support person during labor.
+If you want to achieve a birth without an epidural or even a pain free birth, I would also recommend you look into getting a massage by your partner or by another support person during labor.
 In fact, there is evidence that massage during the first stage of labor can decrease pain and can help you relax, thus making the laboring process much easier.

 You can have a look at some massage techniques in the video below.